-The weekly Academic Day represents a combination of conferences and scheduled academic free time for residents.
+The weekly Academic Day represents a combination of conferences and optional scheduled academic free time for residents.
 It is a foundational program for Duke Neurosurgery residency and research, ensuring that each resident becomes a well-rounded neurosurgeon who is also an expert in an area reflecting their passion.
-Interests can include not only basic or clinical research, but also areas ranging from innovation to global neurosurgery to political advocacy -- training in each of which pervades the university and our program.
+Interests can include not only basic or clinical research, but also areas ranging from innovation to global neurosurgery to political advocacy -- formal training in each of which pervades the university and our program.
 We are not training simply neurosurgeons at Duke, but tomorrow’s neurosurgical leaders.

 Our monthly speaker series includes noted experts from around the world.
 Additionally, residents are regularly and intimately exposed to our own faculty's and university's academic activities, which are unsurpassed.